Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 cp config_bd.tcl platforms/vivado/kv260_ispMipiRx_vcu_DP/scripts/config_bd.tcl

-Now in $kv260-vitis, do a make clean so that the scripts would regenerate platform with the updated artifacts when we call make overlay OVERLAY=smartcam in the next step
+Now in $kv260-vitis, do a make clean so that the scripts regenerate ther platform with the updated artifacts when you call make overlay OVERLAY=smartcam in the next step:

 make clean

-Now we can run the makefile that was provided for smartcam to put DPU overlay into this platform:
+Now you can run the makefile that was provided for SmartCam to put the DPU overlay into this platform:

 make overlay OVERLAY=smartcam